Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-08-research-software-security-snippet-2.md

 API keys allow us to limit access to an application through the principle of least privilege.
 Instead of a password, which allows access to all functions of an application, an API key often provides the ability to give our applications only the permissions which they require: e.g. read-only access, or access to a limited set of resources.
 API keys can be easily revoked, removing the possibility for them to be used by a malicious actor, and limiting their permissions can limit or mitigate the damage that can be done if and when they do leak.
-API keys can be easily revoked, removing the possibility for them to be used by a malicious actor, and limiting their permissions can limit or mitigate the damage that can be done if and when they do leak.
 However, before revoking an API key, it's sensible to work out what features of your application rely on it